ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 solution.
 To reduce the testing cost in setting up a specific component test bed for each component, we need to find effective methods to construct testable components with good observability.

+In the case of Summernote, we conclude that the observability of test results when applied to these "core" modules of the project is excellent because it is easy to interpret.
+In the case of modules developed by external contributors, the tests seem to be somewhat optional, so their observability depends on the technique used to implement them.

 ##### 3. Isolateability

 Isolateablity is the degree to which the component under test can be tested in isolation.